Complexity and Misspecification: Dynamic Environment and Long-Run Behavior

-Assumption \ref{ass:U} is a boundedness condition on the endogenous misspecification concern: it rules out equilibrium paths on which the updating rule $\lambda_t=\Lambda(h_t)$ drives the agent arbitrarily close to dogmatism ($\lambda_t\downarrow 0$) or to extreme pessimism ($\lambda_t\uparrow\infty$), and ensures that the relevant distortions remain well-behaved.
-In particular, Assumption \ref{ass:U} holds whenever the true DGP lies in the interior of the convex hull of $Q$, so that no structured model can fit the data arbitrarily well or arbitrarily poorly in the long run.

-Assumption \ref{ass:uniform_entropy_gap} is the main identification of when complexity aversion bites: at the margin where $r$ can compete with $s$, the worst-case narrative supporting the safe arm is uniformly more diffuse (higher entropy) than the one supporting the risky arm.
 If Assumption \ref{ass:uniform_entropy_gap} is dropped, the complexity penalty need not tilt incentives toward safety: the safe arm may admit an equally simple (low-entropy) worst-case narrative, or the entropy ranking may reverse, so increasing $\bar{\mu}$ need not shrink (and may even expand) the region of indifference and mixing.
-In that case, the endogenous adjustment of $\lambda_t$ can continue to sustain mixed play and $\lambda$--cycles even for large $\bar{\mu}$, which is precisely what Theorem \ref{thm:mu_kills_cycles} rules out under Assumption \ref{ass:uniform_entropy_gap}.
-Online Appendix \ref{sec:chamb20_entropy_gap} uses \citeauthor{chamb20}'s (\citeyear{chamb20}) portfolio-choice environment to illustrate that Assumption \ref{ass:uniform_entropy_gap} holds naturally in familiar settings.
+In that case, the endogenous adjustment of $\lambda_t$ can continue to sustain mixed play and $\lambda$-cycles even for large $\bar{\mu}$.